-The national Gender Pay Gap figures reported by the Office of National Statistics show that the Gender Pay Gap among full-time employees was 7.9% in April 2021; this was 7.4% in April 2020 and 9.0% in 2019.
-In comparison, and as can be seen, our figures continue to be healthy and mirror the national trend.
-We have been reporting on the Gender Pay Gap now for 5 years and as can been seen in the published tables, that provides rich data that we can analyse in terms of observable trends.
-We strive for our colleague offer to be fair and equitable and our approach to Gender Pay supports this in that our Gender Pay statistics are one way of measuring our progress.
+According to the Office of National Statistics (ONS) the Gender Pay Gap, among full-time employees, was 8.3% in April 2022; this was 7.7% in April 2021; 7.4% in April 2020 and 9.0% in 2019 (pre-coronavirus (COVID-19) pandemic).
+In comparison, and as can be seen, our figures continue to be healthy.

+We have been reporting on the Gender Pay Gap for 6 years and, as can been seen in the published tables, it provides rich data that we can analyse and identify observable trends.
+We strive for our colleague offer to be fair and equitable and our approach to gender pay supports this in that our gender pay statistics are one way of measuring our progress.

-Our pay and reward offer as well as recruitment and retention, talent management, agile working policies and processes, the use of technology, being creative and doing things differently, and flexible working opportunities all have a role to play in reducing our Gender Pay Gap.
+Our pay and reward offer, recruitment and retention, talent management, agile working policies and processes, technology, being creative and doing things differently, as well as flexible working opportunities all have a role to play in reducing our Gender Pay Gap.
 We will continue to monitor, develop and further improve our approach in all of these areas with the aim of addressing the gender imbalances in our workforce where they present.
 We know that addressing gender pay issues is a positive for Thirteen.
-In a world of skill and talent shortages, closing the gender pay gap and increasing female representation at all levels in the organisation can offer access to talent.
+In a world of skill and talent shortages, closing the gender pay gap and increasing female representation at all levels in the organisation can offer access to underused pools of talent.

-But that approach to Gender Pay and equality isn't just an internal focus.
+This approach to gender pay and equality isn't just an internal focus.
 We recognise the impact we can make in the Tees Valley as a major employer, and we support collaboration beyond Thirteen that is focused on challenging gender inequality and the gender pay gap and promoting female talent within our sector and beyond.

-We actively participate in the WISH network (The Network for Women Working in Social Housing) and have recently supported a charity, the Girl's Network, with its awardwinning mentoring programme.
-Over 50 female colleagues from across Thirteen have signed up to become mentors for females across the Tees Valley supporting mentees - regardless of where they are from - to access the best opportunities available, to have high aspirations and recognise their self-worth, and to develop their capacity to shape their world.
+We have recently supported a charity, the Girl's Network, with its award-winning mentoring programme.
+Over 50 female colleagues from across Thirteen have signed up to become mentors for females across the Tees Valley.
+They will be supporting mentee's to, regardless of where they are from, access the best opportunities available, have high aspirations and recognise their self-worth, and develop their capacity to shape their world.